 5. “This debate was settled long ago, and there is no point in debating the matter again.”

 This claim drops the context that young people coming to Rand’s ideas today are not likely to have read or even to know about obscure documents and arguments regarding this matter from more than thirty years ago.
-(There were many, many documents—by Leonard Peikoff, David Kelley, Peter Schwartz, Robert Bidinotto, Robert Tracinski, Bennett Karp, Jerry Nilson, and more.)
+(There were many, many documents—by Leonard Peikoff, David Kelley, Peter Schwartz, Robert Bidinotto, Robert Tracinski, Bennet Karp, Jerry Nilson, and more.)
 Further, most if not all of those documents and arguments were infused with animus and thus are not ideal sources for people who want to hear the plain facts of the matter and decide for themselves what makes sense.
 Further still, the main document from that era arguing that Objectivism is a closed system, Peikoff’s “Fact and Value,” was written explicitly “to and for Objectivists”—not for people new to the ideas.

 Many young people new to Objectivism today are aware of the fact that some people and organizations hold that Objectivism is a closed system while others hold that it is an open system.
 But few to none are aware of the many documents that have been written and arguments that have been made in efforts to support these opposing positions.

 And, in the age of the Internet, it would be nearly impossible for someone interested in Rand’s ideas not to be aware of the differing positions.
 When I discovered Rand’s ideas in 1990, the first thing I did was buy her books and read them.
 Today is different.
 Today, when young people discover a new person (or idea) and want to find out more about him or her, the first thing they do is Google that person.
 And when they Google “Ayn Rand” or “Objectivism,” they soon find that some people say Objectivism is one thing, and others say it’s another thing.